Plesiosaur: Paleopathology

 Some plesiosaur fossils show pathologies, the result of illness or old age.
 In 2012, a mandible of Pliosaurus was described with a jaw joint clearly afflicted by arthritis, a typical sign of senescence.

 Distribution

 Plesiosaur fossils have been found on every continent, including Antarctica.

+Timeline of Plesiosauria Species

 Stratigraphic distribution

 The following is a list of geologic formations that have produced plesiosaur fossils.